single-cell-data/TileDB-SOMA/apis/python/examples/examples-overview.md

 If you know about `obs`, `var`, and `X`, you'll recognize what you're seeing.

-The data model and API -- here as implemented using the TileDB storage engine -- allow you do persist and share single-cell data
+The data model and API -- here as implemented using the TileDB storage engine -- allow you to persist and share single-cell data

 * at scale
 * with auditable data-sharing